enter-opy/sound-of-music/README.md

    - Open the project in Xcode.
    - Set the scheme to `Release`.
    - Build the project by selecting `Product > Build`.
 ## Usage
-- **Insert Plugin:** Load Sound of Music VST3 plugin into your preferred digital audio workstation (DAW).
+- **Insert Plugin:** Load Sound of music plugin into your preferred digital audio workstation (DAW).
 - **Adjust Frequency Bands:**
   - **freq1 Slider:** Set the boundary between low and mid bands.
   - **freq2 Slider:** Set the boundary between mid and high bands.